Blog

 Designing for businesses to sell as their own products.

-We are now publishing our policies on doing custom work for new lines, new designs for business who intend to sell our work as their own designs or own products, or where we are manufacturing their items.
+We are now publishing our policies on doing custom work for new lines and new designs for businesses that intend to sell our work as their own designs or products, or where we are manufacturing their items.

-As some of you may know, being an artist is more of a labour of love than it is something a person sets out to make money from.
-We are a very small business consisting of just two people who do everything you see on this website including marketing, setting up 50 plus shows a year, social media, several websites and making and photographing everything.
+As some of you may know, being an artist is more of a labour of love than something a person sets out to make money from.
+We are a very small business consisting of just two people who do everything you see on this website, including marketing, setting up 50 plus shows a year, social media, several websites, and making and photographing everything.

-In order to stop filling current orders, doing shows or stop updating our online stores we require a partially refundable down payment to begin the process of doing any samples or prototypes, buying new leathers, metals, wood etc. to begin design or production of any samples intended for businesses to sell as a "new product."
-Because our time is very limited no refunds will be given and payment in full is required before we begin any project.
-We are available by phone for a 1 hour consultation after which our shop rate of $50 an hour applies (this fee can be put towards your order).
+In order to stop filling current orders, doing shows, or updating our online stores, we require a partially refundable down payment to begin the process of creating any samples or prototypes, purchasing new leathers, metals, wood, and other materials, and starting the design or production of samples intended for businesses to sell as a new product.
+Because our time is very limited, no refunds will be given, and payment in full is required before we begin any project.
+We are available by phone for a one hour consultation, after which our shop rate of $50 an hour applies.
+This fee can be put toward your order.

-Our designs can be transferred from one item to any item we currently make, or item made in the type of materials we use, and therefore a fee starting at $500-1500 Canadian (depending on the the of product you want prototyped or designed) is needed for a downpayment which is in turn partially put towards your wholesale order (depending on quantity, price and type of item).
+Our designs can be transferred from one item to any item we currently make, or to items made from the materials we use, and therefore a fee starting at $500 to $1500 Canadian, depending on the type of product you want prototyped or designed, is required as a down payment, which is in turn partially applied toward your wholesale order, depending on quantity, price, and type of item.

-One bonus of choosing us to make and design your custom line of items is the same design can be applied to multiple pieces and you will have a whole line of items to sell with only one set up fee and deposit.
+One bonus of choosing us to make and design your custom line of items is that the same design can be applied to multiple pieces — giving you a full line of items to sell with only one setup fee and deposit.

-Because our time is very limited no refunds will be given and payment in full is required before we begin any project.
-We are available by phone for a 1 hour consultation after which our shop rate of $50 an hour applies.
+Because our time is very limited, no refunds will be given, and payment in full is required before we begin any project.
+We are available by phone for a one hour consultation, after which our shop rate of $50 an hour applies.

-If you are looking for promotional or branded items or items similar to what we have this rule does not apply as the patterns are already completed.
-Only a small set up fee will be required.
-Design services available for logos if needed.
+If you are looking for promotional or branded items, or items similar to what we have, this rule does not apply, as the patterns are already completed.
+Only a small setup fee will be required.
+Design services are available for logos if needed.

-Also the only exclusivity that will be granted will be any of their intellectual property, included logo or branding, and if we are commissioned to make a unique product exclusively and ownership rights will be detailed by contract.
+Exclusivity will only be granted for your intellectual property, including logos or branding, and if we are commissioned to make a unique product exclusively, ownership rights will be detailed by contract.

-Thank you for your interest, we are always excited and happy to work on all serious inquires.
+Thank you for your interest.
+We are always excited and happy to work on all serious inquiries.

 Our NextFest Workshop

-Tanner had a market, so I had Ashley (whom many of you have met at the booth or another event) help me set up the workshop at the Paintspot in Edmonton.
-For this workshop I cut out well over a thousand pieces of paper which was over 1 and a half hours of laser time...
-Well over the budget, just in laser costs, but I really wanted everyone to make a mask they would be happy with.
-Plus I figured I could use any left over components for upcoming photoshoots.
-Much of the supplies we used for the decorations came from my personal stock of crafting supplies and it was nice to see it being put into creative use.
+Tanner had a market, so I had Ashley, whom many of you have met at the booth or at another event, help me set up the workshop at the Paint Spot in Edmonton.
+For this workshop, I cut out well over a thousand pieces of paper, which was over an hour and a half of laser time.
+Well over the budget just in laser costs, but I really wanted everyone to make a mask they would be happy with.
+I also figured I could use any leftover components for upcoming photoshoots.
+Much of the supplies we used for the decorations came from my personal stock of crafting supplies, and it was nice to see it being put to creative use.

 This is one of the original mask designs I did for the workshop and I also chose this mask for the promotional photoshoot I did for the event.
 The feathers are the same feathers featured on my "Seraphim's Belt."